 Have you been to the Najdi village restaurant in Riyadh yet?
 I would highly recommended visiting this amazing Saudi restaurant as a learning experience for all expats about the traditional Saudi lifestyle, architecture and of course food!.
 The Najdi restaurant is also THE place to take guests visiting Riyadh for the first time.

-The below is my article which was published in the first-ever issue Destination Riyadh magazine.
+The below is my article which was published in the first-ever issue of Destination Riyadh magazine.

-There are two other branches of Najd Village restaurant, one is located on Takhasousi rd. but is open to singles only during the week, Fridays being the only family days.
-There will soon be one branch opening in the newly renovated Historical Diriyah.
+There are two more branches of the Najd Village restaurant, one is located on Takhasousi road, open to singles only during the week, Fridays being the only family days.

 The building itself has many interesting details and vividly displays the traditional Saudi lifestyle, decor and architecture.
 Guests will enjoy not only the delicious Saudi heritage cuisine, but the entire building and little details which make it almost like visiting a cultural museum.
 Stepping into the restaurant is like stepping back in time.